Mandelag/scala/access-service/README.md

 This takes advantage for not just multiple cores in a single machine, but also for multiple cores in multiple machines.

 This program will try to read csv and process it per row in parallel accross multiple cores and multiple nodes.
+It will be processed by getting data from other service, hence the name.

 Akka provides the right-level of abstraction over concepts and problems related to programming in a distributed environment.
 Those abstraction and problems helps me learn to build a reactive, or just better application.